 This is a periodically updated post, completely different from most of the other posts on this blog.
 The content of this post will and has changed as my experiences and treatment have changed.
-As of the addition of the edit history, I had made several periodic updates.
-Most of those updates were minimal tweaks due to my personal dissatisfaction with cludgy wording, or meanings that I don’t think I made clear in my first attempt at documenting symptoms and treatment.
+As of the addition of the edit history, I had made several periodic updates. (here’s a snapshot of the original article from 2015 on the Wayback Machine) Most of those updates were minimal tweaks due to my personal dissatisfaction with cludgy wording, or meanings that I don’t think I made clear in my first attempt at documenting symptoms and treatment.
 I added the section about chewing gum.
 I added the section noting there were no known effective treatments for tinnitus.
 I think those were the most intensive change prior to this edit.
 However, this edit will alter several points of the post so I deemed it prudent to document what I’m about to change.

 August 6th, 2017.
 I am doing my first major alteration of the content and intent of this post.
 I’m adding headers to separate information.
 I added the recollection of my first vertigo spell, having dredged that memory up from somewhere.
 I can still vividly picture the inside of that Abilene apartment, almost like a nightmare.
 Tinnitus stole my music was added.
 I have revised the section on dietary habits radically.
 I discounted what I considered to be an obsession that most Menierians have about watching their diets in the original version.
 There are scientifically valid reasons to restrict your diet, and I was wrong to discount this fact (apologies offered where needed) so I altered the text to fit my current understanding.
 I am adding some verbiage about Betahistine (Serc) since I am now taking that drug and finding it effective.
 I changed Phenergan to Promethazine because that is the name the reference site uses.
 A general reorganization of information into coherent sections was a part of this edit as well as the specific changes mentioned.
 I hope the content is easier to absorb than it was before.